Elise Leland, MD

 I am a native of the Northwest.
 I am married to my high school sweetheart and have three sons.
 I enjoy music and attending live concerts and sporting events.
 I enjoy spending time with my family, hiking, climbing, rafting and helping out with my children’s extra-curricular activities.

 I was invited to join the Orchards Family Medicine team in 2013 and I couldn’t be happier.
-I earned my master’s degree in organizational leadership at Lewis University in 2013 and completed the Functional Medicine Coaching Academy early in 2018 to become a functional medicine certified health coach (FMCHC).
-In August 2018, I earned the title of National Board Certified Health & Wellness Coach.
+I earned my master’s degree in organizational leadership at Lewis University in 2013 and completed the Functional Medicine Coaching Academy early in 2018 to become a Functional Medicine Certified Health Coach (FMCHC).
+In August 2018, I earned the title of National Board Certified Health & Wellness Coach (NBC-HWC).

 My husband and I combined our families in 2007 and have three children between us (now all teenagers!) and our spoiled dog.
 We love spending time with our family, whether it be while sitting around our backyard fire pit, camping, road-tripping, or gathering for good old-fashioned family dinners.